microsoft/vscode-python-devicesimulator/.github/PULL_REQUEST_TEMPLATE.md

 # Limitations:

-Please descibe limitations of this PR
+Please describe limitations of this PR

 # Testing: